janerosesalazar/CIS221-Course--My-Analytics-Application-Experience-/README.md

 ---

 ## 3.2.
-Why Did These Challenges Happen?
-What Did I Learn?
+What could have been the reason why such an event happened?.
+What are the things we have learned so that we can improve from this experience?

 These challenges happened mainly because many of the concepts, tools, and techniques were still **new to me**.